npolshakova/mtls-demo/README.md

-# Demystifying Zero Trust Cloud Native Security
+# Demystifying Zero Trust Cloud Native Security 🔐✨

+A quick look at how to implement mTLS and Zero Trust—the hard way, the easy way, and the even easier way.

 ## Background

+In a cloud-native world, security should be integrated throughout the development lifecycle of an application.

 <img src="./images/lifecycle-phases-cloudnative-app.png" width="500"><br>Cloud Native App Lifecycle Phases</img>

-Cloud-native application security should be integrated throughout the development lifecycle.
-Developers can use IDE security plugins and enforce secure coding practices early on, while Infrastructure as Code (IaC) should embed security controls and automate policy checks.
-Pre-commit hooks help prevent secrets from being committed, and supply chain management ensures dependencies are trusted and verified.
-Security scans, including static analysis, vulnerability scans, and workload manifest checks, help detect misconfigurations and vulnerabilities before deployment.

-All of these practices are critical to building secure cloud-native applications, but this demo specifically focuses on Zero Trust in the context of runtime.
+All of these practices are critical to building secure cloud-native applications, but these examples specifically focuses on different ways of achieving Zero Trust in the context of runtime security.

 <img src="./images/cloudnative-runtime-security.png" width="500"><br>Cloud Native Runtime Security.
 Source: https://www.cncf.io/wp-content/uploads/2022/06/CNCF_cloud-native-security-whitepaper-May2022-v2.pdf </img>

 ### Unique Security Challenges for Cloud Native Apps

-- Dynamic Environments: Frequent changes in infrastructure, ephemeral workloads, and autoscaling require constant monitoring and adaptation of security policies.
+- **Dynamic Environments**: Frequent changes in infrastructure, ephemeral workloads, and autoscaling require constant monitoring and adaptation of security policies.

-- Container Security: Containers bring new attack surfaces, including vulnerabilities in container images, runtime environments, and orchestrator exploits.
+- **Container Security**: Containers bring new attack surfaces, including vulnerabilities in container images, runtime environments, and orchestrator exploits.

-- Identity Management: Traditional security relies on static identities like network IPs, while cloud-native workloads use unique dynamic identities (e.g., SPIFFE IDs) to establish trust, enable workload-level access control, and secure communication in dynamic, scalable environments.
+- **Identity Management**: Traditional security relies on static identities like network IPs, while cloud-native workloads use unique dynamic identities (e.g., SPIFFE IDs) to establish trust, enable workload-level access control, and secure communication in dynamic, scalable environments.

 ## What is Zero Trust?